Scenarios

 Graceful degradation

 Scenarios marked degrades complete even without their full infrastructure.
-They set degraded: true in the RunResult.summary and exercise the deterministic core offline (P-256 crypto, cursor logic, tenant-header policy, rotation windows, Retry-After).
+They set degraded: true in the RunResult.summary and exercise their deterministic core offline (receipts, lifecycle, log proofs, tenant-header policy, Retry-After).
+S9 (P-256 crypto) and S12 (rotation windows) follow the same complete-offline pattern without setting the flag — their optional live halves are simply reported as skipped.
 The auth-dependent paths are validated against a mocked registry/CP in the unit suite.
 See the live auth caveat for why a stock registry can't fully issue tokens to the playground's per-run did:web agents.

 Anatomy of a scenario